govuk-one-login/devplatform-demo-sam-app/node-with-waf/README.md

 - Follow the steps 1-3 of [How to deploy a container to Fargate with secure pipelines][1] docs to create a VPC, a pipeline and an ECR repo.
 - From the outputs of the pipeline and ECR, copy the `GitHubArtifactSourceBucketName` and the `ContainerRepositoryUri`
 - Add a tag to the `ContainerRepositoryUri` as shown in the example below
+- Provision [WAFv2][3] stack.
+Its output `WAFv2ACLArn` is imported by node-with-waf application stack
 - Use the [deployment_helper.sh][2] to package and upload the fargate app into s3

 example use of the script: